ObsidianWitch/eduostep/hw14-vm-smalltables/answers.md

 3. Given your understanding of how cache memory works, how do you think memory references to the page table will behave in the cache?
 Will they lead to lots of cache hits (and thus fast accesses?)
 Or lots of misses (and thus slow accesses)?

-    The pages constituting the page-table aren't accessed through their virtual address.
+    The pages constituting the page-table aren't accessed through virtual addresses.
 They are accessed directly through the physical addresses of their entries (`PTEAddr = (PDE.PFN << SHIFT) + (PTIndex * sizeof(PTE))`), and thus there is no translation and no cache involved there.